TRENDING ON ONEINDIA

 Holi is one of the most important festivals of India.
 Though mainly a festival celebrated by the Hindu population, the people of other faiths join in on the fun too.
 Holi is perhaps among the most popular celebrations in India, second only to Diwali.
-If Diwali is the festival of lights, Holi is the day that colours are the star.
+If Diwali is the festival of lights, Holi is better known as the festival of colours.

-The festivities can induce excitement and frenzy into even the most sober of characters.
+The festivities can induce excitement and frenzy into even the soberest of characters.
 Each region has a different way of celebrating Holi, that is, with songs, dance, applying colours on each other and general merriment, which is the common theme of the celebration throughout the country.
+This year Holi will be celebrated on 20 March 2019.

 The Stories That Revolve Around Holi